tari/taricorp.net/content/posts/2024/web1999/index.md

 ### Window occlusion

+When there are multiple windows onscreen, some of them might be obscuring important parts of others like the close button or even hiding the lower one completely.

-Somewhat more difficult is determining which window the cursor should interact with.
-Although the topmost one should always be interactable, I didn't think always going to the topmost window would be interesting behavior, and it doesn't seem to match what a human would do in this situation: a human would probably choose a window located near the cursor and close it, unless it became
+Although the topmost window should always be interactable, I didn't think always going to the topmost window would be interesting behavior, and it doesn't seem to match what a human would do in this situation: a human would probably choose a window located near the cursor and close it, unless it became